BA Classical Civilisation with Ancient Egyptian Culture

 Visiting the University

-For any students considering studying BA Classical Studies with Ancient Egyptian Culture at UWTSD it is worthwhile attending a Visit Day or Open Day.
+For any students considering studying BA Classical Civilisation with Ancient Egyptian Culture at UWTSD it is worthwhile attending a Visit Day or Open Day.
 You can take a tour of the Lampeter campus, meet some students, and question the lecturers to get a comprehensive understanding of the university and its teaching.
 To find out more about forthcoming dates visit the Open Day and Visit Day pages.